photoprism/photoprism-docs/docs/user-guide/faq.md

     Having said that, funding really has the highest impact.
 So users can do their part and [become a sponsor](../funding.md) to get their favorite features as soon as possible.

+??? question "Are there plans to introduce premium features?"
+    Yes.
+Voluntary donations don't cover even our most basic expenses.
+It is in the best interest of all users that funding is sustainable in the long run.

+    For those who don't like recurring subscriptions, there will be discounted multi-year / lifetime payment options.
+    As soon as we have details, we will announce them publicly.

+    Meanwhile, GitHub Sponsors has [one-time donation](https://github.com/sponsors/photoprism?frequency=one-time)
+    options if you don't need ongoing support after installation and don't expect updates with additional premium features for more than 12 months.

+    The fully functional Community Edition will always remain free.
+You will be able to upgrade and downgrade without losing any data.

 ## User Interface ##

 ??? question "Can I use trees for organizing my pictures and albums?"